H4HWV2011/msjarvis-public-docs/thesis/19-container-architecture-and-routing.md

 - **VERIFY CHROMADB sections**
   Confirm that ChromaDB directories exist, that collections can be queried, and that embedding counts match expectations, tying container records back to semantic memory.

 These scripts demonstrate that the container architecture is not merely conceptual: it is instrumented and testable, with observable behaviors that align with the intake–normalization–routing pattern described in this chapter.
+They also mirror best practices for health checks and monitoring in distributed systems as discussed by Brewer (https://queue.acm.org/detail.cfm?id=3291063) and Burns et al. (https://azure.microsoft.com/en-us/resources/designing-distributed-systems).

+---

 ## 19.10 Summary